Canossa Hospital

-Canossa Hospital (Caritas) (嘉諾撒醫院) is a private Catholic Community hospital in Hong Kong.
+Canossa Hospital (Caritas) (嘉諾撒醫院) is a private Catholic community hospital in Hong Kong.

 Overview and history

 Canossa Hospital was founded by the Canossian Daughters of Charity in 1929.
 The original building with 16 beds was destroyed during World War II.
 The present building was opened in 1960.
-It is an acute non-profit general hospital with 146 beds at mid-level.
+It is an acute non-profit general hospital with 146 beds at the Mid-levels.
 A new extension was opened in 2014 and the old building is now under major renovation floor by floor.

 The management of Canossa Hospital was passed on to Caritas Hong Kong in June 1991.
 The name of the Hospital was subsequently changed to Canossa Hospital (Caritas).
 The joint forces aim at rendering quality holistic health care services to the people of Hong Kong, a service which aims to continue the Mission of St. Magdalene of Canossa, the founder of the Canossian Sisters, for the sick and the less fortunate.